Touqeer001/E-Commerce-Using-MERN-Stack/README.md

 ## Getting Started

-This project was built using React v 17.0.2, Redux v 4.1.1, Chakra UI, CSS, JavaScript, Rest API, Node JS, Express and MongoDB.
+This project was built using React v 17.0.2, Redux v 4.1.1, Material UI, CSS, JavaScript, Rest API, Node JS, Express and MongoDBand jwt token.
 It is an e-commerce web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites